Cherkasy: Independence from the Soviet Union

 Since gaining independence, industry in the city has declined, along with the number of citizens and living standards.
 A lot of big and powerful factories and plants were privatized but couldn't survive in a competitive market.
 Some enterprises changed their profile – several (3) factories and plants around the city were united under the "Bogdan Corporation" and started production of buses and cars.
 Some of the companies remained working and became successful, like "Azot".

 On 28 November 2008, the monument of Lenin was removed from the central square.
 This caused different reactions in different people.
 Now the central square, formerly called "Lenin Square", is called "Soborna Square" (Cathedral Square).
 The square was recently renovated.

 In 2009, Cherkasy airport received International Airport status (IATA: CKC – ICAO: UKKE).

-Until 18 July 2020, Cherkasy was designated as a city of oblast significance and belonged to Cherkasy Municipality but not to Cherkasy Raion even though it was the center of the raion.
+Until 18 July 2020, Cherkasy was designated as a city of oblast significance and belonged to Cherkasy Municipality but not to Cherkasy Raion even though it was the centre of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four, the city was merged into Cherkasy Raion.

+The city has occasionally seen Russian air strikes and missile attacks as a result of the Russian invasion of Ukraine.

 Transportation

 Public transportation

-Public transportation is represented by trolleybuses and buses.
-Trolleybuses started serving the city in 1965, and now are operating on 10 routes, from approximately 6 am till 11 pm.
+Public transportation in Cherkasy consists of trolleybuses and buses.
+Trolleybuses started serving the city in 1965 and now operate on 10 routes, from approximately 6 am to 11 pm.
 The fleet is old, and mostly consists of ZiU-9 and ZiU-10 vehicles.
 Recently, 3 new trolleybuses (manufactured by LAZ) appeared in the city.
-Buses are mostly represented with "Etalon", "Bohdan", and "PAZ" buses.
-Cherkasy City Bus is the authority that controls the buses in the city, it consists of several private contractors which actually operate the transport system.
+The bus fleet mostly consists of "Etalon", "Bohdan", and "PAZ" buses.
+Cherkasy City Bus is the authority that controls the buses in the city.
+It consists of several private contractors which actually operate the transport system.

 Roads

-Cherkasy is a big transport hub due to its location in the center of the country.
+Cherkasy is a major transport hub due to its location in the centre of the country.